BASEBALL CARDS TOMBALL TX

 In the 1980s, Tomball saw an influx of collectors as the city grew significantly in population.
 New shops opened like Play It Again Sports and Champs Sports Cards which catered specifically to cards, games and other sports items.
 The rise of sports specialty stores was a boon for the local hobby.
 Tomball collectors could now find a much wider array and larger quantities of new releases which helped grow their collections rapidly.
 Stars like Cal Ripken Jr., Ozzie Smith, and Roger Clemens were highly collectible during this decade.

-Read also: NEGRO BASEBALL LEAGUE CARDS
+Read also: TOP 10 BASEBALL CARDS VALUE

 By the 1990s, Tomball had developed into one of the biggest hotbeds for baseball cards in the entire Houston area.
 Local shops were stocked full of wax boxes, factory sets, and individual commons and stars from the latest Fleer, Upper Deck and Score series.
 Tomball also hosted some of the largest and most renowned card shows in Texas each month.
 Vendors would come from across the state, with collectors spending entire weekends browsing thousands of cards for sale.
 Stars of the era like Ken Griffey Jr., Barry Bonds, and Greg Maddux were highly sought after additions to local collections.